-The deliberate mixing of hazardous material with other materials is illegal.
-Anyone intending to mix hazardous waste must hold an environmental permit and demonstrate that the mixing of these wastes is the best available technique.
+The deliberate mixing of hazardous material with other materials is prohibited.
+Anyone intending to mix hazardous waste must hold an environmental permit and demonstrate that the ASSOCIATION OF Directors of mixing of these wastes is the best available technique.

 3.0 Testing for Coal Tar Products